 type AltitudeInFeet = −1500..
-30000;
+45000;

-defines the operating range of a plane and lets the compiler decide on the appropriate underlying representation in contrast to a predefined type integer which can be represented in 16 bits or 32 bits, depending on the target architecture.
+defines the operating range of a plane and lets the compiler decide on the appropriate underlying representation in contrast to a predefined type integer which will be represented in 16 bits, 32 bits or 64 bits, depending on the target architecture.
+In this case, 16 bit integers are insufficient.

 Applicable language characteristics